-The contained python statement is executed at render-time and has access to all keyword arguments passed to the SimpleTemplate.render() method.
+The contained python expression is executed at render-time and has access to all keyword arguments passed to the SimpleTemplate.render() method.
 HTML special characters are escaped automatically to prevent XSS attacks.
-You can start the statement with an exclamation mark to disable escaping for that statement:
+You can start the expression with an exclamation mark to disable escaping for that expression: